thisisharsh7/30-Days-of-code/interactive-pricing-component-main/README.md

 ### What I learned

 I learned about differen Js event listener and a css pointer event.
+I also learned a new input in Html i.e range input.

 ## Author